gregor-i/nutria/README.md

 The current development state can be accessed at [heroku](http://nutria-explorer.herokuapp.com).

 ## Project structure
-- `core` provides the shared models of backend and frontend.
+- `core` provides the shared models for backend and frontend.
 - `service` is basically the backend.
-It serves the frontend and renders thumbnail images.
+It serves the frontend and provides an API to store and read the entities.
-- `frontend` contains a UI to list and explore fractals.
+- `frontend` contains a UI to list, edit and explore fractals.
-It also contains to code to generate webgl shaders to render fractals.
+It also contains code to generate webgl shaders to render fractals.

 ## Install instructions
 [sbt](http://www.scala-sbt.org/) and [npm](https://www.npmjs.com/) are required for building.